 Unusually, OEC offers a specialist IP pupillage alongside its four regular commercial pupillages.
 Recently, a rather racy IP case saw members defend Victoria’s Secret in a trademark infringement dispute relating to its ‘PINK’ lingerie range, a brand which didn’t sit particularly well with luxury London shirtmaker Thomas Pink.
 Senior clerk Darren Burrows revealed that OEC may not offer the IP pupillage in every year to come, but that chambers is considering setting up a similar specialist competition pupillage in future.
 So watch this space, competition lovers.

 Candidates won’t be invited to interview without an excellent academic record.
 According to pupil supervisor Orlando Gledhill, “evidence of intellectual excellence is one thing, but knocking it out of the park is another.
 A distinction on the BCL, a few prizes, or coming top in your year are all things which add a bit of lustre to an application.”
-It's worth pointing out that two of 2015’s four newbies are Vinerian Scholars.
+It's worth pointing out that two of the four 2015/16 pupils were Vinerian Scholars.

 One Essex Support

 “The pupillage covers all manner of sins,” piped up one pupil.
 “They seem to choose supervisors with fairly broad scopes of practice.”
 Pupils’ first two supervisors take them on for three months apiece, with the third supervisor on the job for six months.
 “At the start of pupillage, supervisors are very protective,” said one pupil, “so it's the norm to work from 9am to 6pm.”
 But it’s no easy ride, and rookies are “always busy shadowing supervisors in court, or drafting skeletons, pleadings and letters.”
 These tasks are always on active cases, which pupils find is “a lot of fun, and makes you feel engaged in the case.”